Azure/Azure-Sentinel/Watchlists/Azure-Public-IPs/readme.md

-# Ingest and Reference Auzre Global IP's
+# Ingest and Reference Azure Global IP's
 Author: Julian Gonzalez

 The Azure IP Watchlist template provides a compiled list of IP's that are used by Azure Services.
 This template is meant to be used in conjunction with Azure Sentinel Analytic Rules in order to decrease false positive alerts for services and activities that come from Azure based IP addresses.